 It’s no secret that river cruises in Europe have been getting increasingly popular over the past decade as more and more travellers head to the Old Continent to enjoy the advantageous currency.

 But why do river cruises have such a bad reputation?
 I think it’s important to debunk the myth that they’re only meant for prosperous retirees.
-I’ve already listed what I liked about my experience with Viking (the courteous staff! the excursions! the convenience!) but I also want to break down the real cost of this kind of trip, which often ends up being a dealbreaker for travellers of my generation.
+I’ve had the chance to cruise with both AMA Waterways (Enchanting Rhine) and Viking (Danube Waltz) to truly get a sense of this increasingly popular travel trend.
+I wanted to break down the real costs of river cruises, which often ends up being a dealbreaker for travellers of my generation.

 Yes, river cruises are more expensive than a shoestring backpacking excursion in the Balkans.
 It is not the cheapest possible way to explore Europe.
 But what is worth considering is how much you get in return for your precious dollars.